What is IFOM?

 How to Apply for IFOM?

 - To be eligible to take IFOM exams as an individual, you must be a current medical student or a medical school graduate.
-NBME and the Educational Commission for Foreign Medical Graduates® (ECFMG) will confirm your status with your medical school through a verification process.
+NBME and the Educational Commission for Foreign Medical Graduates® (ECFMG(link is external)) will confirm your status with your medical school through a verification process.

 - How to Apply for IFOM Exams as an Individual: For complete and detailed information about IFOM exam individual administration, please read the Candidate Brochure.

-- Register for your exam on MyNBME.
+- Register for your exam on MyNBME(link is external).
 Registration is only possible during the registration periods listed above.

 - Pay for the exam with a major credit card.
 The costs shown below include the exam fee, eligibility verification, and seat time at the Prometric Test Center.